 - 2 tablespoons grated Parmesan cheese

-- Preheat oven to 450°.
-Layer eggplant, tomato and onion in a lightly greased 13x9-in. baking dish.
+- Layer the eggplant, tomato and onion in a lightly greased 13-in. x 9-in. baking dish.
 Drizzle with 4 tablespoons butter; sprinkle with basil.
-Cover and bake 20 minutes.
+Cover and bake at 450° for 20 minutes.

-- Toss bread crumbs and remaining butter.
-Arrange mozzarella cheese over vegetables; sprinkle with crumb mixture and Parmesan cheese.
+- Toss the bread crumbs and remaining butter.
+Arrange mozzarella cheese over the vegetables; sprinkle with crumb mixture and Parmesan cheese.
 Bake, uncovered, for 10 minutes or until cheese is bubbly.
 Yield: 6 servings.